pawel-up/tabs-split-layout/docs/Initialization.md

 ## State Initialization

 Initialize the state object as empty or restore the previously stored state.
 The state object is serializable by the `JSON.stringify()` function.
-Therefore, it is safe to pass the state instance to the indexed DB when storing user data.
+Therefore, passing the state instance to the indexed DB is safe when storing user data.

 ```ts
 import { State, SerializedState, Manager } from '@pawel-up/tabs-split-layout';